FjellOverflow/fjellheimen/docs/applications/set-up-env.md

 ## Git and ENV

 As ENV variables commonly contain sensitive information, it is best practice to keep them out of version control.
-Hence there are `.gitignore` files scattered across the setup that exclude `.env` files from being tracked.
-The pattern is
-- `/homeserver/.gitignore` excludes `/homeserver/.env`
-- `/homeserver/myApplication/.gitignore` excludes `/homeserver/myApplication/.env`
-- `/homeserver/myStack/.gitignore` excludes `/homeserver/myStack/*.env`
-- `/homeserver/jobs/.gitignore` excludes `/homeserver/jobs/.env`

-All ENV variables that should be tracked by Git (e.g. boolean flags) should instead be set in `docker-compose.yaml`'s `environment` section.
+Hence the root `.gitignore` excludes all `.env` files from being tracked.
+All ENV variables that should be tracked by Git (e.g. boolean flags) should instead be set in `compose.yaml`'s `environment` section.